Kratzen: First phase – Muss

 The above process is repeated each time until a normal card is cut.
 The dealer then deals a packet of 2 cards, in clockwise order, to each player.
 The next card is flipped.
 If it is the Weli, another one is turned.
 Then another packet of 2 cards is dealt to each player.
 The upcard determines the trump suit and belongs to the dealer.
 So the dealer will have at least one, and possibly two, extra cards.

-The dealer now becomes the striker (Schläger), effectively the soloist, and must take at least 2 tricks.
-He discards one or two cards to reduce his hand to four and leads to the first trick.
+The dealer now becomes the 'striker' (Schläger), effectively the soloist, and must take at least 2 tricks.
+First, the dealer discards one or two cards to get back to four cards in hand and leads to the first trick.
 The others have to take at least one trick.

 Suit must be followed (Farbzwang), trumps played if that is not possible (Trumpfzwang) and players must head the trick if they are able (Stichzwang).
 The winner of a trick leads to the next.

 After 4 tricks have been played, the score is reckoned.
-If the Striker has not won a minimum of 2 tricks, he pays a penalty of double the pot contents.
-If a defender has not won at least 1 trick, he pays a penalty equivalent to the pot.
+If the striker has not won a minimum of 2 tricks, a penalty of double the pot contents must be paid.
+A defender who has not won at least 1 trick pays a penalty equivalent to the pot.